- • YouTube Marketing Guide

 Subscribers: 13 million

-This incredibly talented and beautiful Canadian has been producing YouTube videos since 2010 and as of June 2018, her videos have collected over 2 billion views.
+This incredibly talented and beautiful Canadian has been producing YouTube videos since 2010 , her videos have collected over 2 billion views.
 In addition to being a YouTube superstar, Lilly has also made appearances in feature films like Dr. Cabbie, Fahrenheit 451 or Bad Moms., to mention a few.
 Hopefully, her acting career will be as successful as her YouTube videos.

 Young stars are born every day, but reaching the heights of the top ten highest paid YouTubers requires patience, hard work and most of all a stroke of luck.
 The world's largest video sharing platform offers great opportunities for young people who want to share their skills, thoughts, and ideas with the rest of the world, but it also demands a lot of creativity and dedication.